DigitalState/Camunda-Spock-Testing/BasicExample/README.md

 1. In Terminal, navigate to the root of the folder/project and run `mvn clean test`.
 1. Output will be created in the Terminal, and you can look at `./build-reports` folder for JSON reports on your tests.

+# Requirements

+1. Java 8
+1. Maven

 # Known Issues

 1. `@Deployment` can only be applied to `def` methods inside of the class.
 As a result you cannot use Spock's `@Stepwise` feature to chain multiple `def` steps together for a single test/deployment.
+Still Researching other ways to implement

 # Business-centric Features: